• Skip to primary navigation

 Helen Edwards

-I’ve had an allotment on EWAA neighbouring site for 15 years and often walked in the nature park.
+I’ve had an allotment on EWAA neighbouring site for 15 years and often walked in the nature reserve.
 I love nature, being in nature, making space for nature and the simple ethos of OUWG.
-I am sure the nature park offers ways to keep rooted; in nature, the land and local community in an urban environment and to encourage biodiversity.
+I am sure the nature reserve offers ways to keep rooted; in nature, the land and local community in an urban environment and to encourage biodiversity.

 Pat Mansfield – Founder Member

-I am a founder member of OUWG and the nature park is on what was once a part of the site where I have my allotments.
+I am a founder member of OUWG and the nature reserve is on what was once a part of the site where I have my allotments.

 Karen Salter – Membership Secretary